How to play Texas Hold’em Poker

 • Flop, when the first three board cards are dealt.

-• Turn, when the next board card is dealt.
+• Turn, when the 4th board card is dealt.

-• River, when the final board card is dealt.
+• River, when the 5th and final board card is dealt.

-In Limit Hold’em games, players have a fixed betting structure.
+Limit Hold’em games employ a fixed betting structure.
 A $5/$10 Limit Game, for example, has forced “blind” bets of $2 and $5 (small blind and big blind) and a small bet of $5 followed by a big bet of $10.
-Players can bet and raise in $5 increments until $20 before and on the flop; and in $10 increments up to $40 on the turn and river.
+Players can bet and raise in $5 increments until $20 before and on the flop ($20 is the equivalent of 4bets and is known as capping.
+This is the maximum number of raises allowed in any round of fixed limit holdem betting).
+On the turn and river, the bet size doubles, so in a $5/$10 game, bets and raises of $10 increments are made on the turn and river with a cap of $40.

 Pot-Limit Hold’em games play much like No-Limit, but players are restricted to betting and raising the size of the pot.